thuongnn/thuongnn.github.io/src/data/blog/google-cloud/networking/cloud-dns.md

 - DNSSEC provides strong authentication for domain lookups, but it does not provide encryption
 - Both the registrar and registry must support DNSSEC for the Top Level Domain (TLD) used
 - For Enabling DNSSEC
   - Enable DNSSEC on the domain.
-DNS zone for the domain must serve special DNSSEC records for public keys (DNSKEY), signatures (RRSIG), and non-existence (NSEC, or NSEC3 and NSEC3PARAM) to authenticate the zone’s contents.
+DNS zone for the domain must serve special DNSSEC records for public keys (DNSKEY), signatures (RRSIG), and non-existence (NSEC, or NSEC3 and NSEC3PARAM) to authenticate the zone's contents.
   - DS record must be added to the TLD at the registrar
   - DNS resolver that validates signatures for DNSSEC-signed domains must be used